-- All compatible blood types allowed (R2) - All compatible blood types allowed and ABO identical candidates are prioritized.
-(R3) - High-cPRA ABO identical candidates prioritized, followed by ABO compatible candidates with high CPRA, identical candidates with low cPRA, compatible candidates with low cPRA (R4) - ABO-identical candidates prioritized above ABO-compatible candidates according to geographical stratification (local, regional and national classifications) (R5) - ABO-identical candidates receive offers through the national level, then ABO-compatible candidates offers through the national level (R6)
+- ABO-identical candidates prioritized above ABO-compatible candidates within geographical stratification (local, regional and national classifications) (R5) - ABO-identical candidates receive offers through the national level, then ABO-compatible candidates offers through the national level (R6)

 In October 2016, the Committee reviewed the KPSAM requests and identified a run that maximized the intention of increasing KP transplants and minimized disadvantages to groups by blood type, age, and ethnicity.
-This simulation, Run 4, prioritized high-cPRA above compatibility, and identical blood type over compatible blood type.
+This simulation, Run 4, prioritized high-cPRA above compatibility, and identical blood type over compatible blood type (see the next section, "How well does this proposal address the problem," for a summary of the KPSAM data and analysis).
 In January 2017, the Committee expressed support for sending the project to public comment in the Fall 2017 cycle.
 The Committee reviewed policy language at its in-person meeting in March 2017, and voted to approve the draft policy language during a May 2017 call.

 For outreach, in February 2017, the Committee provided the Kidney Committee leadership with a summary of the project and SRTR analysis for review.
 In April, the Pancreas Committee Chair spoke with the Kidney Committee Vice-Chair about the proposed changes to ABO allocation.
 The Vice-Chair expressed concern over blood type O kidney alone candidates and said the Kidney Committee will continue to monitor the proposed changes through public comment.
-The Pancreas Committee has submitted a summary of the proposal to the Minority Affairs Committee and will brief both the Minority Affairs and Kidney Committees during public comment in the fall.
+The Pancreas Committee has submitted a summary of the proposal to the Minority Affairs Committee and briefed the Minority Affairs, Pediatric, Operations and Safety, OPO and Kidney Committees during public comment in the fall.